KokoiRuby/generickit/slice/Readme.md

 ## Slice

-[Slice](https://pkg.go.dev/slices) is a dynamically-sized, flexible **view** into the elements of an fixed-length array.
+Slice is a dynamically-sized, flexible **view** into the elements of an fixed-length array.

+stdlib [slices](https://pkg.go.dev/slices) also defines various functions useful with slices of any type.

-Before getting started, u need to import this package in src.
+**Before getting started, u need to import these packages in src.**

 ```go
 import (